archivesspace/tech-docs/src/content/docs/administration/getting_started.md

 ### Operating system

-ArchivesSpace has been tested on Ubuntu Linux, Mac OS X, and Windows.
+ArchivesSpace is being tested on Ubuntu Linux, Mac OS X, and Windows.

 ### Memory

 At least 1024 MB RAM allocated to the application are required.
 We recommend using at least 2 GB for optimal performance.

-## Software Requirements
+## Software Requirements when using the Zip File Distribution

+When using the zip distribution, installing a Java runtime environment and a solr instance are required.
+See [using Docker](/administration/docker/) to avoid these dependencies.

 ### Java Runtime Environment